-Vehicle search will be a combination of the off-leash scenarios described in the below table for a total of 15 vehicles (min):
+Vehicle search will be a combination of the off-leash scenarios described in table D4-2 for a total of 15 vehicles (min).

-Table D4-2SSD Off-Leash Vehicle Search Scenarios Number of Vehicles Event Description Single Conduct scan search consisting of a 360- degree search around the exterior of a single vehicle located 10-20 meters from start point.
-Maximum of 3 minutes to direct the SSD and complete the search while the handler remains at a 10 meter standoff (min).
-Multiple Conduct scan search consisting of a 360- degree search around the exterior of 5 vehicles with the first located 10 meters from the start point and the other spaced 2 meters apart in straight line.
-Maximum of 5 minutes to direct the SSD and complete the search while the handler remains at a 10 meter standoff (min).
+Table D4-2SSD Off-Leash Vehicle Search Scenarios Number of Vehicles Event Description Single Conduct scan search consisting of a 360-degree search around the exterior of a single vehicle located ten to twenty meters from start point.
+Maximum of three minutes to direct the SSD and complete the search while the handler remains at a ten meter standoff (min).
+Multiple Conduct scan search consisting of a 360-degree search around the exterior of five vehicles with the first located ten meters from the start point and the other spaced two meters apart in straight line.
+Maximum of five minutes to direct the SSD and complete the search while the handler remains at a ten meter standoff (min).
 Any Number Conduct detailed search of the vehicle exterior while handler makes hand presentations on productive area.
 Evaluator determines if search time is reasonable for scenario.